Reno Express: History

 On October 15, 2018, the American West Football Conference (AWFC) was founded by the Idaho Horsemen and announced the Express, Tri-Cities Fire, and Wenatchee Valley Skyhawks as the inaugural members.
 The Express are owned by Platinum Events & Security LLC, the organization that also own the Idaho Horsemen and operates the AWFC.

 Anthony Bartley was the team's first head coach, but left the team after five games and a 2–3 record.
 He was replaced by assistant Troy Hansen to finish the season with a 6–6 record and the third seed in the playoffs.
 The Express traveled to Wenatchee, Washington and defeated the Skyhawks 28–27 to advance to the first championship game against the undefeated Idaho Horsemen.
 Prior the championship game, the team started a GoFundMe fundraiser in order to pay for their trip to Idaho claiming a former associate had been stealing money from the organization.
 They made it to Boise, and lost 40–20.
+The Express folded months later and the league would fold in 2024 following the departure of their founding franchise, the Horsemen, to the National Arena League.